-Model / Implications of Cost Financial Risk Track Risk Adjustment Beneficiary Cost-Sharing Program Benchmarks GPDC Benchmark construction is based on: Use of adjusted MA rates Use of national per capita cost to establish the trend rate to adjust for year over year cost changes DCEs have two voluntary risk-sharing options: DC Professional (50 percent savings/losses) DC Global DC (100 percent savings/losses) Unlike NGACO, there is no cap on this risk for DCEs.
+Model / Program Implications of Cost Benchmarks Financial Risk Track Risk Adjustment Beneficiary Cost-Sharing GPDC Benchmark construction is based on: Use of adjusted MA rates Use of national per capita cost to establish the trend rate to adjust for year over year cost changes DCEs have two voluntary risk-sharing options: DC Professional (50 percent savings/losses) DC Global DC (100 percent savings/losses) Unlike NGACO, there is no cap on this risk for DCEs.
 CMS will apply a modified risk adjustment methodology for the model.
 Effective risk adjustment is not currently available, as the model began in April 2021.
 Same cost-sharing rules as FFS Can reduce or eliminate beneficiary cost-sharing amounts for specific categories of aligned beneficiaries for Part B services identified by the DCE.
 MD All-Payer Hospitals face rewards or benefits if TCOC for attributed Medicare beneficiaries falls above or below a benchmark based on actual Medicare spending in MD in 2013 trended forward at the national Medicare spending growth rates.
 Participating hospitals are at risk for care delivered under a global per capita payment.
 Other providers experience only upside risk For Primary Care Program, care management fees are adjusted based on beneficiary risk tiers assessed on the HCC.

-Model / Implications of Cost Financial Risk Track Risk Adjustment Beneficiary Cost-Sharing Program Benchmarks MSSP Payment benchmarks are established based on: Spending for beneficiaries who would have been assigned to the ACO in the baseline years and the region CMS does not recalculate benchmarks based on changes in National Provider Identifications (NPIs) billing under the Tax Identification Numbers (TINs).
+MSSP Payment benchmarks are established based on: • Spending for beneficiaries who would have been assigned to the ACO in the baseline years and the region • CMS does not recalculate benchmarks based on changes in National Provider Identifications (NPIs) billing under the Tax Identification Numbers (TINs).
 Four risk options.
 Levels A-E and an "Enhanced" track.
 Levels A and B of the basic track offer upside risk up to 40 percent of savings/losses with a 10 percent cap.
-The remaining tracks call for two- sided risk of 50-70 percent of savings/losses with caps of 10 percent-20 percent.
+The remaining tracks call for two-sided risk of 50-70 percent of savings/losses with caps of 10 percent-20 percent.
 As of 2020, 63 percent of MSSP ACOs opted for upside risk-only and the remaining 37 percent opted for two-sided risk.
 When establishing the historical benchmark, CMS uses the HCC scores to adjust for changes in severity of the population assigned to the ACO.
-CMS risk-adjusts the county- level expenditures used in calculating the regional component of the national- regional blend growth rate.
+CMS risk-adjusts the county-level expenditures used in calculating the regional component of the national-regional blend growth rate.
 Cost-sharing requirements are consistent with rules under FFS Medicare.
 Reduce out-of-pocket expenses for select Part B services.
-BPCI CMS created a participant- specific benchmark by updating historical episode payments with national spending trends, and then discounted it 2 to 3 percent to create a target price.
-When a participant's aggregate Medicare episode payments were less than the target price, they could receive Net Payment Reconciliation Amounts (NPRA) and conversely repay if payments were higher than target price.
-Under Model 4, hospital retained any positive difference between target price and payment to providers.
-BPCI Advanced (Model 2, 3 & 4) features modified target prices that incorporate risk adjustment and reflect peer performance and a higher discount.
-Some BPCI clinical episodes were not included in BPCI Advanced due to high clinical heterogeneity or small volume.
-Same cost-sharing rules as FFS.